nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 calculated self-consistently and geometry is optimized using the analytical gradients.

-(For more information on metaGGAs, see S. Kurth, J. Perdew, P. Blaha, Int.
-J. Quant.
-Chem 75, 889 (1999) for a brief description of meta-GGAs, and citations 14-27 therein for thorough background)
+(For more information on metaGGAs, see Kurth et al 1999 [^62] for a brief description of meta-GGAs, and citations 14-27 therein for thorough background)

 Note: both TPSS and PKZB correlation require the PBE GGA CORRELATION